What is a Form E

 It is your duty to notify the court and your ex-partner of any changes.
 The normal way to notify of such changes is to submit a new form E. You will only need to provide additional documents in support of your changes.

-If you are faced in a situation where you are to query what should I do if my husband has lied on his Form then you should immediately consult early legal advice.
+If you are faced in a situation where you are to query what should I do if my husband or wife has lied on his Form then you should immediately consult early legal advice.
 Our financial settlement specialist offer consultations designed to assist in these situations.

 It is important that issues are raised at the earliest convenience to the court and parties attention to avoid proceedings being impacted.